jurriaan/aico/README.md

 - **Transparent State.** There is no hidden state or magic.
 The entire session—context files, chat history, and model configuration—is stored in a single, human-readable `.ai_session.json` file in your project's root.
 You can inspect it, edit it, or even version-control it.

-- **Focused on Code Modification.** The tool is optimized for its `diff` mode, which produces structured `SEARCH/REPLACE` patches.
-This makes it ideal for refactoring, adding features, or fixing bugs directly from your terminal.
+- **Focused on Code Modification.** The `aico edit` command is optimized to produce standard unified diffs, making it ideal for refactoring, adding features, or fixing bugs directly from your terminal.

 ## Features

 - **Streaming Output:** See the AI's response in real-time.
-In `diff` mode, watch as diffs are generated and rendered in-place.
+With the `edit` command, watch as diffs are generated and rendered in-place.
 - **Context Management:** Explicitly `add` and `drop` files to control exactly what the AI sees.
 - **History Control:** Easily manage how much of the conversation history is included in the next prompt to balance context-awareness with cost.
 - **Cost and Token Tracking:** See token usage and estimated cost for each interaction.